PatrickSt1991/Samsung-Jellyfin-Installer/README.md

 # Jellyfin 2 Samsung  (Samsung-Jellyfin-Installer)

 A simple tool to install Jellyfin on your Samsung Smart TV with ease.
+ - The tool can be used for Tizen 7 and up but it's in beta, please report any errors found.

 Big shoutout to [jeppevinkel](https://github.com/jeppevinkel/jellyfin-tizen-builds) for sharing the Jellyfin Tizen .wgt files—super helpful and much appreciated!